 The number of people willing to share their knowledge of freelancing and writing will surprise you!
-There are lots of online courses on sites like Udemy, YouTube videos, blogs, interviews, and templates available online to help you on your freelancing journey.
+There are lots of online courses on sites like Udemy and Coursera, along with YouTube videos, blogs, and interviews to help you on your freelancing journey.

-Some courses can be expensive, but most of them are quite affordable, fairly short, and you can take them at your own pace.
-The investment pays off because you’ll improve your skills.
+Some courses can be expensive, but many of them are quite affordable, fairly short, and you can take them at your own pace.
+The investment pays off because you’ll improve your skills and be able to charge more for them as a result.
 Plus, the people who create these online courses are usually successful in their niches.
 So, if you have any questions, you can seek answers from an experienced professional.

-So, you don’t need a degree to prove that you’re a good writer!
+So, you don’t need a degree to prove that you’re a great writer!
 There are plenty of other ways you can learn how to write well and become a successful freelancer at the same time.
-All you really need is courage and a willingness to work hard.